Jesu, juva

 Pick up your mat and carry it everywhere.
 Share your testimony:

-- When you wonder if the Holy Spirit is leading you (He is)
+- When we wonder if the Holy Spirit is leading us (He is)

 - When someone seems to be struggling

-You may not know what that person is dealing with.
+We may not know what that person is dealing with.
 But Jesus does.
-He put you in that place at that exact moment because one of the stories written on your mat is the key to their freedom.
+He puts us in that place at that exact moment because one of the stories written on our mat is the key to their freedom.

-Revelation 19:10 says, "The testimony of Jesus is the spirit of prophecy."
-When you share what Jesus has done for you, you're prophesying what He wants to do for them.
+Revelation 19:10 says, “The testimony of Jesus is the spirit of prophecy.”
+When we share what Jesus has done for us, we’re prophesying what He wants to do for them.

 NOW THAT YOU’RE WELL, STOP SINNING